 Here is a framework to help you alert your employer that you need to go to rehab:

-- Plan ahead: Choose a time and place where you can talk privately with your employer.
+Choose a time and place where you can talk privately with your employer.
 Make sure you have all the necessary information about your leave of absence and that you are aware of your company’s policies concerning addiction treatment.

-- Be honest: Be straightforward and honest about your situation.
+Be straightforward and honest about your situation.
 Let your employer know that you need to take time off to address a personal issue and that you are going to rehab to get the help you need.

-- Reinforce your commitment: Make sure that your employer knows that you are committed to getting better and that rehab is an important part of the recovery process.
+Make sure that your employer knows that you are committed to getting better and that rehab is an important part of the recovery process.
 You can also reassure them that you will do everything you can to minimize any disruptions to your work while you are away.

-- Keep it simple: There is no need to divulge too much detail about your situation unless you feel comfortable doing so.
+There is no need to divulge too much detail about your situation unless you feel comfortable doing so.
 Keep the conversation focused on the fact that you need to take time off for rehab.

-- Adhere to company policy: Ensure that you follow your company’s policy for requesting a leave of absence.
+Ensure that you follow your company’s policy for requesting a leave of absence.
 Provide all necessary documentation and follow the proper procedures.

 When you are ready to commit to recovery from drug addiction or alcoholism, we can help you from detox to discharge and beyond at to Gratitude Lodge‘s rehab in Newport Beach, California.